BradleyMarie/pbrt_proto/README.md

 # Current Status

-PBRT Proto has full support for the PBRT v3 inputs.
-Some work has been done to support v1, v2, and v4; however, there is no immediate plan to complete their implementation.
+PBRT Proto has full support for the PBRT v1, PBRT v2, and PBRT v3 inputs.
+Some work has been done to support v4; however, there is no immediate plan to complete its implementation.

-Additionally, while PBRT Proto fully supports PBRT v3 inputs, their actual Protocol Buffer projection is still a work in progress and is not stable.

 # File Extension